jozdk/notes/notes/README.md

     - LevelDB
     - SQLite
     - PostgreSQL
+    - Sequelize --> for easy hook-up of DBs supported by Sequelize
 - Keep your notes private on your own server
 - Deploy easily and for free to Heroku

+## Walk through Notes

 ## Architecture

-### Back-End

 The back-end of Notes is built with Node.js and Express.
-It can be set up with multiple data storage options that are selectable via environment variable upon runtime.
-The supported databases are LevelDB, SQLite, PostgreSQL and Sequelize/MySQL.
+It can be set up with multiple data storage options that are selectable via environment variable upon runtime (see below).
+The supported databases are LevelDB, SQLite, PostgreSQL, plus the multi SQL dialects ORM Sequelize.
 Aside from that, data can also be persisted to the file system.
-Cookie-based authentication is realized with Passport.js.
+Cookie-based authentication is realized with express-session and Passport.js.

 The front-end is a React application, styled with TailwindCSS.
 Client-side routing is handled with React Router.

 For a dynamic communication between server and client, WebSockets are implemented with Socket.IO.

+## Start Notes

+## Deployment

+The application is deployable with Heroku (free tier and up).
+See https://devcenter.heroku.com/ for instructions.